Frank DiPascali: Career

 Investors spoke to these other employees and would fax orders if they needed to withdraw money.
 DiPascali's name was sometimes given as an alternate contact.

 DiPascali told investigators that on December 3, 2008, Madoff told him that he was finished.
-By then, due to a wave of redemption requests from skittish investors in the wake of the financial crisis, Madoff's business account at JPMorganChase was down to only $234 million–not even a fraction of what he needed to pay off outstanding redemptions.
+By then, due to a wave of redemption requests from skittish investors during the 2008 financial crisis, Madoff's business account at JPMorganChase was down to only $234 million–not even a fraction of what he needed to pay off outstanding redemptions.
 By this time, banks had all but stopped lending, and Madoff knew he could not hope to borrow enough money to meet that month's upcoming redemptions.
 He directed DiPascali to use the remaining balance to cash out the accounts of relatives and favored investors.
 When Madoff's sons told their lawyers about these checks, their lawyers told them to contact federal prosecutors and the SEC right away, setting the stage for Madoff's arrest on December 11.

 Criminal and civil complaints and guilty plea

 According to an SEC memo, DiPascali "responded evasively" to questioning following Madoff's arrest.

-DiPascali pleaded guilty on August 11, 2009 before federal judge Richard J. Sullivan to 10 federal criminal charges: conspiracy, securities fraud, investment advisor fraud, mail fraud, wire fraud, perjury, income tax evasion, international money laundering, falsifying books and records of a broker-dealer, and falsifying books and records of an investment advisor.
+DiPascali pleaded guilty on August 11, 2009, before federal judge Richard J. Sullivan to 10 federal criminal charges: conspiracy, securities fraud, investment advisor fraud, mail fraud, wire fraud, perjury, income tax evasion, international money laundering, falsifying books and records of a broker-dealer, and falsifying books and records of an investment advisor.
 In his allocution, he admitted that he had known for at least two decades that Madoff's investment advisory business was fraudulent; he had discovered at some point in the late 1980s or early 1990s that there was no actual trading occurring in Madoff's investment-advisory client accounts.
 About 2002, he set up an account for himself at the firm named after his fishing yacht, Dorothy Jo.
 Having never made a contribution, he withdrew more than $5 million.
 His salary and bonuses were over $2 million annually.
 He recounted how he, Madoff, and "other people" manipulated account statements, leading clients to believe that they were creating wealth for them.
 "No purchases or sales of securities were actually taking place in their accounts.
 It was all fake.
 It was all fictitious.
 It was wrong, and I knew it was wrong at the time."
 He had agreed to connect the dots and to name names while sentencing was anticipated in May 2010.
 He faced a maximum sentence of 125 years in federal prison.
 Prosecutors sought more than $170 billion in forfeiture, the same amount sought from Madoff, which represented funds deposited by investors and later disbursed to other investors.
 The same day, a Securities and Exchange Commission civil complaint was filed against DiPascali.